Methodology

 | Epistemic degradation | Incident undermined collective ability to assess truth or risk |

-The editorial question for each factor is: "Does this record demonstrate this structural property?" — not "Is this the root cause?"
+The editorial question for each factor is: "Does this record demonstrate this structural property?", not "Is this the root cause?"
 Systemic risk factors describe what the record reveals about structural conditions.

-At build time, CAIM computes aggregate patterns across the entire record corpus:
+CAIM computes aggregate patterns across the entire record corpus:

 Interoperability